Michael A. Taylor Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.1 K/9, the fourth-worst in MLB.
+- The pitching staff for the Athletics has a collective 8.1 K/9, the fifth-worst in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.04).
+- The Athletics have a 6.03 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up 130 total home runs at a clip of 1.4 per game (second-most in the league).
+- Athletics pitchers combine to give up the second-most home runs in baseball (131 total, 1.4 per game).

+- Harris (2-3 with a 6.07 ERA and 35 strikeouts in 43 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.

+- The lefty's most recent appearance was on Thursday, July 6 against the Detroit Tigers, when he tossed 4 2/3 innings, surrendering seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.